panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 * *Scopes can be nested*
 * *The variables of the outer scope are accessible inside the inner scope*

 ## 3. The lexical scope

 How does JavaScript understand that `outerVar` inside `innerFunc()` corresponds to the variable `outerVar` of `outerFunc()`?

 It's because JavaScript implements a scoping mechanism named *lexical scoping* (or static scoping).
-The scope of variables is determined by the position of the variables in the source code.
+Lexical scoping means that accessibility of variables is determined by the position of the variables in the source code.

 Here's how the engine understands the previous code snippet (at so called lexing time):